LarsWiegers/laravel-maps/README.md

 ![Laravel maps](https://banners.beyondco.de/Laravel%20Maps.png?theme=light&packageManager=composer+require&packageName=larswiegers%2Flaravel-map&pattern=architect&style=style_1&description=The+easiest+way+to+use+maps+in+your+laravel+app.+&md=1&showWatermark=0&fontSize=100px&images=map&widths=500&heights=500)

-This package allows you to easily use leaflet.js to create a map in your laravel project.
+This package allows you to easily use leaflet.js or google maps to create a map in your laravel project.

 ## Installation